It may feel like it rains a lot in the UK, but did you know that our capital city gets less rain each year than Rome, Istanbul and even sunny Sydney?

 The latest news on average rainfall and groundwater levels in the Thames region

-In October, we saw above average rainfall in the Thames region.
-At 114.0 mm, it was 153% of the long-term average.
+In April, we saw below average rainfall in the Thames Region.
+At 43.1 mm, it was 86% of the long-term average.

-On 31 October, the Thames Regional Soil Moisture Deficit (SMD) total was 9 mm, indicating that the soil is wetter than expected for this time of year.
+On 30 April, the Thames Regional Soil Moisture Deficit (SMD) total was above average, meaning that the ground is drier than expected for the time of year.

-Check out our graph to see average rainfall in our region:
+Check out our graph to see average rainfall for the Thames Region:

 We rely on rain to maintain groundwater levels in our region.